 DAVID COSMAN

-David Cosman has a B.A. in Natural Sciences from Cambridge University and a Ph.D. in Molecular Biology and Microbiology from Pennsylvania State University.
-After a post-doctoral fellowship at the National Cancer Institute in Bethesda, M.D., he joined Immunex where he held several positions in discovery research, including Vice President and Director of Molecular Biology.
-He has published more than 120 papers in peer-reviewed journals and is listed as one of the Institute for Scientific Information’s highly cited scientists in Immunology.
+David has a B.A. in Natural Sciences from Cambridge University and a Ph.D. in Molecular Biology and Microbiology from Penn State.
+After a post-doc at the National Cancer Institute in Bethesda, MD, he joined Immunex where he held several positions in research, including VP and Director of Molecular Biology.
+He has published more than 120 papers in peer-reviewed journals and is listed as one of the Institute for Scientific Information’s most highly cited scientists in Immunology.

-Judy Massong is an accomplished attorney, recognized by her peers as one of the best personal injury lawyers in the state.
-She has a strong medical background and a career-long commitment to helping injured people.
-After law school Judy decided her true calling was being a plaintiffs’ personal injury lawyer.
-She now has more than 36 years of experience helping clients.
-She is a trained mediator and past president of the Washington State Association of Justice.
+Judy is a highly accomplished attorney, recognized by her peers as one of the best personal injury lawyers in the state.
+She has a strong medical background and has dedicated her career to helping injured people.
+She has helped clients in this cause for more than 36 years.
+Judy is also a trained mediator and past president of the Washington State Association of Justice.

 NMcKay_Forest_Website.png